Taritsyn/BundleTransformer/NuGet/BundleTransformer.WG/readme.txt

    DESCRIPTION
    ===========
-   BundleTransformer.WG contains one minifier-adapter for minification of CSS-code - WgCssMinifier.
-WgCssMinifier is based on the WebGrease Semantic CSS-minifier (http://webgrease.codeplex.com).
+   BundleTransformer.WG contains one minifier-adapter for minification of CSS-code - `WgCssMinifier`. `WgCssMinifier` is based on the WebGrease Semantic CSS-minifier (http://webgrease.codeplex.com).

    ====================
    POST-INSTALL ACTIONS
    ====================
-   To make WgCssMinifier is the default CSS-minifier, you need to make changes to the Web.config file.
-In the defaultMinifier attribute of the \configuration\bundleTransformer\core\css element must be set value equal to WgCssMinifier.
+   To make `WgCssMinifier` is the default CSS-minifier, you need to make changes to the Web.config file.
+In the `defaultMinifier` attribute of `\configuration\bundleTransformer\core\css` element must be set value equal to `WgCssMinifier`.

    =============
    DOCUMENTATION